SE::Google::Compromised - Checking for the inscription This site may be hacked in Google

 Use cases

-- Checking a list of domains for the This site may be hacked label in Google
+- Checking a list of domains for the presence of the inscription This site may be hacked in Google

 - Monitoring your own domains

-- As queries, you need to specify the URL of the site you are looking for, for example:
+As queries, you must specify the URL of the site being searched, for example:

 http://a-parser.com/